TeamMacLean/small_genomes_SNPs/Results.md

 - Try with a larger genome?
 - Increase the number of generations?
 - Try with new parameters.
 I could increase the select_num (number of permutations generated in each population).
-Increasing the number of permutations, we will have  more likely  a best_permutation per generation with a better fitness score.
+By increasing the number of permutations, we will have a best_permutation per generation with a better fitness score.
 - Use the count_ratio method